jsnorek/techtonica-assignments/eventonica-project/README.md

 * The instructions for [pg](https://node-postgres.com/apis/pool)
 * Setup [postgres correctly](https://github.com/Techtonica/curriculum/blob/main/databases/installing-postgresql.md).

-## After Initial Setup
+## Running the App

-To run the program in your localhost browser, run the command `npm run dev` and click on the link to view in browser.
+To run the program in your localhost browser, nagivate to your server folder (`cd server`) and run the command `npm run dev` and click on the link to view in browser.

+## Testing
-To run debugging tests, open a new terminal and cd into your client folder and run the command `npm run test`
+To run debugging tests, open a new terminal and navigate into your client folder (`cd client`) and run the command `npm run test`